Roofing Materials

 Can metal roofing profiles be used for wall cladding?

 Yes.
 Many metal roofing profiles are also designed for use as wall cladding, which can significantly transform the look of a building.
-Trapezoidal, Trough, and Angle Seam are especially popular, creating a modern, architectural finish while providing the same durability and weather protection as roofing applications.
+Trapezoidal, Trough, and Standing Seam are especially popular, creating a modern, architectural finish while providing the same durability and weather protection as roofing applications.
 Using the same profile across both roof and walls is also a simple way to achieve a seamless, contemporary design.

 What is the most cost-effective roofing profile in New Zealand?